 Audubon’s Position on Renewables and Siting

 We believe that Rhode Island needs to promote the rational development of renewable energy to meet the State’s greenhouse gas reduction goals and mitigate climate change while also protecting habitats.
-Audubon opposes the destruction of Rhode Island’s forest and other habitats to meet our alternative energy goals.
-We believe that renewable energy projects should be sited on brownfields, landfills, gravel pits, rooftops and other developed areas.
+Audubon opposes the destruction of Rhode Island’s core forests and other habitats to meet our alternative energy goals.
+We believe that renewable energy projects should be sited on brownfields, landfills, gravel pits, rooftops and other previously disturbed areas.
 We also believe that the state needs to put policies in place to accelerate the protection of critical unprotected forest habitat areas.

 Audubon recommends the following to policymakers:

 - Continue Rhode Island’s strong support for conservation and energy efficiency, the cleanest and cheapest “fuel” available.
 Energy efficiency not only lowers consumer, business and municipal utility bills and supports local jobs — it poses no siting challenges.